spotinst/help/src/docs/cost-intelligence/get-started/README.md

 # Get Started with Cost Intelligence

-Whether you are a new Spot customer or an existing one, we have a streamlined process to ensure a seamless experience.
-If you are new to Spot, we recommend following our organization creation process, which will enable you to add your cloud accounts.

-Cost Intelligence currently supports AWS and Azure accounts exclusively.
-This means you can leverage the power of Cost Intelligence to optimize your spending and make informed decisions regarding your cloud resources.
-If you have multiple accounts, you can easily switch between them by accessing the account switcher located at the top right of the screen.
+Cost Intelligence allows you to optimize your spending and make informed decisions regarding your cloud resources.
+If you have multiple accounts, you can easily switch between them.
+By leveraging the features and capabilities of Cost Intelligence, you can streamline your cloud spending, maximize cost savings, and gain better control over your cloud resources in AWS and Azure.

+## Connect your Cloud Account

+1. To get started with Cost Intelligence, make sure you have [an activated Spot account](https://docs.spot.io/connect-your-cloud-provider/first-account).
+2. Connect your cloud account to one of the providers: [AWS](https://docs.spot.io/cost-intelligence/get-started/connect-aws) or [Azure](https://docs.spot.io/cost-intelligence/get-started/connect-azure).
+Once you have connected your account, you can use Cost Intelligence to gain insights into your cloud spending and identify cost-saving opportunities.